About Us

 James Fueg

-James Fueg is a geologist and a geophysicist (PMP, CPG) with more than 25 years of experience in mineral exploration and resource development, including more than 20 years working in Alaska.
-He was most recently seconded from Barrick Gold Corporation to serve as Technical Services Manager for the Donlin Gold Project in western Alaska, where he played a leadership role managing the EIS and NEPA permitting process for a project expected to receive a final Record of Decision in 2018.
+James Fueg is a geologist and a geophysicist (PMP, CPG) with more than 30 years of experience in mineral exploration and resource development, including more than 27 years working in Alaska.
+Prior to joining the Pebble Partnership, he was seconded from Barrick Gold Corporation to serve as Technical Services Manager for the Donlin Gold Project in western Alaska, where he played a leadership role managing the EIS and NEPA permitting process for the project which received a final Record of Decision in 2018.

 Abe Williams